mlange-42/planetary-defense/README.md

 The player lands on an uninhabited planet and tries to build a well-fortified civilization defying planetary and extra-planetary threats.

 Build and grow cities.
-Manage their surrouding's land use to produce vitally needed food and resources.
+Manage their surrounding land use, to produce vitally needed food and resources.
 Build a transport network to supply cities and military facilities.
 Repel asteroids, alien invasions and other yet unknown dangers.